Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 • Customizable side metal panels.
 Choose from a range of colors or design your own.

-• The clamping force is fairly tight, which might make it uncomfortable for some people.
+• The fit is fairly tight, which might make it uncomfortable for some people.

 Three quarter view of the V-Moda Crossfade M-100 headphones